 If a compliance review is initiated, an IRM expert will conduct an investigation with support from the CRMU.
 After the review process is concluded, a report will be issued documenting the findings and any potential recommendations to remedy non-compliance.
 The CRMU will monitor any measures implemented as the result of either the compliance review or problem-solving process.

 Accountability Counsel has been instrumental in pushing the IRM to operate according to best practices, including active participation in reviews of the accountability office’s policies.
 As a result of our advocacy, we have seen improvements to the IRM’s independence, accessibility, and effectiveness.

 Along with our partners, we have continued to advocate for the IRM to fully implement its policy and improve operations, and for the AfDB to play a constructive role in the complaint process.
 In May of 2018, we were in Abidjan for the AfDB’s Civil Society Forum, where we engaged with the bank’s board members, staff, and accountability office to call for improvements in institutional accountability.
 Prior to forum, we met with over 40 civil society partners to develop strategies for future engagement with the AfDB and other financiers operating in Africa.

+After a significant delay, the review was finally launched in December 2019 and is expected to run until January 2021.
 Accountability Counsel will continue to work with our partners to ensure that the IRM is a robust and effective avenue for remedy for communities negatively impacted by AfDB projects.

 - Past Advocacy